I will be moderating conversations about Voice of Customer next week at the Operations Summit.

 Customer listening programs often suffer from a host of flaws and biases.
 In fact, in our recent study of point-of-purchase surveys we found that the largest US retailers pack their surveys with tired, biased, and often irrelevant questions.

-Surveys so long they alienate customers.
+- They are so long they alienate customers.

-Surveys that force customers to choose from irrelevant multiple-choice options.
+- They force customers to choose from irrelevant multiple-choice options.

 Good surveys produce good data, and good data reflects the experiences your customers actually have with your company.
 Good data also shows where you need to improve.

 Evaluate your current survey(s) and map your unknowns.Work through your current survey(s) to identify irrelevant questions and biases.
 Check for:

-Neutrality: Are your questions impartial so you don’t force the answers you want?
+- Neutrality: Are your questions impartial so you don’t force the answers you want?

-Engagement: Are questions conversational, so that customers want to respond?
+2. Engagement: Are questions conversational, so that customers want to respond?

-Relevance: Are you employing branching logic to ensure you’re maintaining relevance with customers throughout your survey?
+3. Relevance: Are you employing branching logic to ensure you’re maintaining relevance with customers throughout your survey?

-Sampling Biases: How well do your respondents actually represent your customer base?
+4. Sampling Biases: How well do your respondents actually represent your customer base?

-Actionability: Are you asking for information that can be put to use?
+5. Actionability: Are you asking for information that can be put to use?

 Next, take a step back and consider what you don’t know—where might you have gaps in your understanding of customers’ journeys?
 Are there areas from your previous surveys that were inconclusive?

 Tailor your language.
 Think about your industry and customers.
 How would your customers describe their experiences with you?
 Ask your team:

-Who are our customers?
+- Who are our customers?
 How engaged are they?

-What words do they use?
+2. What words do they use?

-What’s most relevant to them?
+3. What’s most relevant to them?

 A classic example comes from the hospitality industry.
-Hotels often ask about quality of “housekeeping” on their surveys—but when customers they open their hotel room door, they aren’t looking for “housekeeping,” they’re looking for “clean.”
+Hotels often ask about quality of “housekeeping” on their surveys—but when customers open their hotel room door, they aren’t looking for “housekeeping,” they’re looking for “cleanliness.”
 Tailoring your survey’s language to match the customer’s is how you uncover the best data about how customers really feel.

 Develop branching logic.
 Consider your customers.
 Have you done a persona study?
 Does each persona interact with different touchpoints?
 For example, don’t force an end-user to click mindlessly through questions specific to distributors; it will result in junk data.

 Draft your questions.
 Iteratively.
 If you think a survey can be built in a day, you’re wrong.
 You’re asking customers to spend their valuable time taking your survey, so you’ll need to spend your valuable time building it.Questions should be put through detailed development and rigorous review processes.
 Return to step 1, and vet your newly drafted questions against the list of common problems.
 Then edit, and edit again.
 In fact, we recommend getting internal AND external feedback on your survey questions—before you edit one last time.

 Code and analyze the data.
 Once you’ve got your survey responses in, it’s time to find the signal in all that noise.
 Hopefully you have a large, statistically-significant, set of respondents, so your findings are predictive and forecastable.As part of your survey analysis, it is critical to code the open-ended comments.
 And by code we don’t mean simply read or make a word cloud.
 You need to scientifically parse and categorize the comments because this is how you bring that data to life in meaningful, actionable ways.

 Present your findings—graphically.
-To get your team on board with your VoC results, curate your metrics down to a simple few and incorporate infographics.
+To get your team on board with your Voice of Customer results, curate your metrics down to a simple few and incorporate infographics.
 Use a dashboard to get everyone involved with the data and next step actions.Some great customer experience metrics that we advocate for include: Quality of Customer Interaction™, Customer Effort, Competitive Edge, and Persuasion Scores.

 Not all surveys are created equally.
 In fact, many customer satisfaction surveys are disengaging and result in inaccurate data.
-But our 6-step process, gives you the framework you need for stellar customer satisfaction surveys that will improve customer satisfaction—one that collects accurate customer feedback, motivates teams to improve in specific ways, and shows customers their voices are heard!
+But our 6-step process, gives you the framework you need for stellar customer feedback surveys that will improve customer satisfaction—one that collects accurate customer feedback, motivates teams to improve in specific ways, and shows customers their voices are heard!